MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/fix-unhealhty-sensors-windows-defender-advanced-threat-protection.md

 ---
 title: Fix unhealthy sensors in Windows Defender ATP
 description: Fix machine sensors that are reporting as misconfigured or inactive so that the service receives data from the machine.
-keywords: misconfigured, inactive, fix sensor, sensor health,  no sensor data, sensor data, impaired communication, communication search.product: eADQiWindows 10XVcnh ms.prod: w10 ms.mktglfcycl: deploy
+keywords: misconfigured, inactive, fix sensor, sensor health,  no sensor data, sensor data, impaired communications, communication search.product: eADQiWindows 10XVcnh ms.prod: w10 ms.mktglfcycl: deploy